gcivil-nyu-org/team2-wed-spring25/README.md

 pagination.
 after point no nesting,
 responsive comments,

-create comment and immediately like it error as we are faking the comment id direct post add and comment add has issues. throttle not working.
+create comment and immediately like it error as we are faking the comment id direct post add and comment add has issues. throttle not working. report comment. delte comment newlty created commnet cant be replied, setRepliesCount is not a function setCommentsCount is not a function